kanboard/documentation/source/user_guide/projects.rst

 -  The start date and end date are used to generate the project Gantt chart.
 -  The description is visible as a tooltip on the board and on the projects listing page.
--  Administrators and project administrators can convert a private project to a multiple-user project by changing the checkbox "Private project".
+-  Administrators and project administrators can convert a personal project to a multiple-user project by changing the checkbox "Personal project".
--  You can also convert a multiple-user project to a private project.
+-  You can also convert a multiple-user project to a personal project.

-Note: When you make a project private, all existing users will still have access to the project.
+Note: When you make a project personal, all existing users will still have access to the project.
 You must adjust the list of users according to your needs.